Wiredcraft/test-devops/k8s-task.md

 - GitHub actions
 - Programming Language: **Python** / **Go** / **Shell** or any other language.

-## Input from DevOps team before the task

-We will provide an a temp cloud server which you will need to use to demonstrate the results for your task submission

 ## Task

 The test is composed of 2 components: